Local categories: a new framework for partiality: Partial categories: an operational approach to partiality

 The restriction operator \textit{restricts} the access of a process $f\colon A\to B$ to a sub-resource $U\leq A$ of $A$.
 While the contraction operator \textit{contracts} a process $f\colon A\to B$ to a process $f\up V$ whose output lands in a sub-resource $V\leq B$ of $B$.
 In particular, the contraction $A\up_fV$ of $A$ to $V$ along $f$ can be allegedly interpreted as the pre-image of $V$ along $f$.
 By \textbf{[P.1]}, restricting a morphism to its domain gives back the original morphism. \textbf{[P.2]} establishes that restriction is an idempotent operation: by restricting a morphism $f\colon A\to B$ first to an object $U\leq A$ and then restricting the restriction to a $V\leq U$ is equivalent to restricting $f$ directly to $V$. \textbf{[P.3]} establishes that the restriction of the composition of two morphisms is equal to the composition of the restriction of the first one by the second one.
 By \textbf{[P.4]}, contracting a morphism to its codomain gives back the original domain and the original morphism, while by \textbf{[P.4']}, the contraction of the identity of $A$ to $U\leq A$ gives back $U$ and the identity on $U$. \textbf{[P.5]} says that the contraction is an idempotent operation, that is, that by contracting first a morphism $f\colon A\to B$ to $V\leq B$ and then contracting the contraction to $W\leq V$, it is equivalent to contracting $f$ directly to $W$. \textbf{[P.6]} establishes that contracting the composition of two morphisms to $V\leq C$ is equivalent to the composition of the contraction of the two morphisms, the second one to $V$ and the first one to the contraction $B\up_gV$ of $B$ onto $V$ along $g$.
-Moreover, \textbf{[P.7]} states that the contraction of the restriction of $f\colon A\to B$ to the contraction $A\up_fV$ of $A$ onto $V$ along $f$, to $V$ coincides with the contraction of $f$ onto $V$.
-Finally, \textbf{[P.8]} establishes that the restriction of the composition of two morphisms $f\colon A\to B$ and $g\colon B\to C$ to the contraction of $A$ onto $V\leq B$ along $f$ coincides with the composition of the contraction of $f$ onto $V$ with the restriction of $g$ to $V$.
+Moreover, by \textbf{[P.7]}, contracting $f$ by any $V\leq B$ coincides with contracting the restriction $f\down(A\up_fV)$ of $f$ along the contraction $A\up_fV$ of $A$ to $V$ along $f$. \textbf{[P.8]} establishes that the restriction of the composition of two morphisms $f\colon A\to B$ and $g\colon B\to C$ to the contraction of $A$ onto $V\leq B$ along $f$ coincides with the composition of the contraction of $f$ onto $V$ with the restriction of $g$ to $V$.
+Finally, \textbf{[P.9]} establishes that, for $U,V\leq A$, if the composition of a morphism $m\colon U\to V$ with the restriction of the identity of $B$ onto to $V$ coincides with the restriction of $\id_B$ onto $U$, then $U\leq V$ and $m$ is necessarily the restriction of $\id_V$ onto $U$.
 Here are now some examples of partial categories.

 \begin{example} Every category $\C$ is trivially a partial category in which $A\leq B$ if and only if $A=B$ and in which restriction and contraction are just identities. \end{example}

 \begin{example} $\ParSet$ (Example~\ref{example:partial-set-local}) is a partial category in which $(A,W)\leq(A',U)$ if and only if $A=A'$ and $W$ is a subset of $U$, that is, $W\subseteq U$.
 The restriction operator sends a morphism $f\colon(A,U)\to(B,V)$, explicitly, a function $f\colon U\to V$, and an object $(A,W)\leq(A,U)$ to the restriction $f\down W\=f|_W\colon W\to V$ of $f$ to $W$.
 The contraction operator sends a morphism $f\colon(A,U)\to(B,V)$ and an object $(B,W)\leq(B,V)$ to $f\up(B,W)\colon(A,U)\up_f(B,W)\to(B,W)$, where: